LiuYuancheng/SIEM_Comm_Dashboard/README.md

 # SIEM_Comm_Dashboard

-**Program Design Purpose**: We want to create a dashboard to visualize the network node communication situation based on the firewall logs to analysis and find the threat event of the nodes.
+**Program Design Purpose**: We want to create a SIEM(system information and event management) dashboard to visualize the network nodes communication situation based on the firewall & host-computer logs.
+The use can use the cytoscapte type Node-Edge graph to analysis and find the threat events of the network.

 [TOC]

 ### Introduction

-This project is create a Web-based platform dashboard to visualize the network node communication scenario as a nodes-edges graph with different function page and panels.
+This project will create a web-based SIEM(system information and event management) platform dashboard to visualize the network nodes communication scenario as a cystoscape type nodes-edges graph with different function page and panels.

-The model as of now takes as input SIEM alerts for 3 log sources – Snort, Fortinet and Windows.
-It ingests the alerts for a configurable period of time (set at 1 month for now), and generates graphs based on them.
-These graphs represents collections of similar activities seen across the log types.
-We consider activities to be similar, if the are similar in terms of the signature which led to generation of alerts, as well as similarity in terms of the intensity of the events, duration of the events as well as whether the events target specific ports or were generated from similar ports or not.

 The intention of generating these graphs is to identify patterns of similar activity from very voluminous SIEM alerts.

+The backend takes three kinds of alerts log sources as input – **Snort**, **Fortinet** and **Windows**.
 This can be helpful, as SIEM alerts can be very voluminous with thousands of alerts generated on a daily basis.
 In the data we have, we see Snort logs have 4000 to 16000 alerts generated on a daily basis.
 Due to these large volumes, it is difficult for analysts to identify patterns through manual analysis at the alerts level.
 By consolidating collections of similar activities within and across log types, we provide an easier tool for inference to the analysts.
-Further, the graphs are also sorted by a Severity Score calculated by the model.
+Further, the graphs are also sorted by a `Severity Score` calculated by the model.
 This Severity score gives the analyst an indication of the maliciousness of the events seen in each graph.

+The platform ingests the alerts for a configurable period of time (set at 1 month for now), and generates graphs based on them.
+These graphs represents collections of similar activities seen across the log types.
+We consider activities to be similar if they are similar in terms of the signature.
+The alert  similarity level is also generated based on the intensity of the events, duration of the events as well as whether the events target specific ports or were generated from similar ports or not.

-#### Dashboard Main UI view
+#### Dashboard Main UI View

-The dashboard contents 3 main tab: 1.
-SIEM-Graph(case-subgraph display page), 2.Node detail display page, 3.User guide page:
+The dashboard is under `Fusion` => `GRAPH SIEM DISPLAY` page with three main notebook tab:

+1. SIEM-Graph (case-subgraph display page) to show the data set subgraph information.
+2. Node detail display page to show the user focused node's own information and graph relationship.
+3. User guide page to show the use how to use the platform.

 ![](doc/img/siem.gif)

-#### SIEM Event Prioritization Use Case
+#### SIEM Prioritization Use Case

+The event shown in the system information and event management platform follows two kinds of prioritization user cases:

-Use case 1: Network devices and end point hosts generate large quantities of alerts independently.
+**Use case 1**: Network devices and end point hosts generate large quantities of alerts independently.

+- **Network logs** : Timestamp when alert was generated, device name, source and destination IP and ports, signature used for alert generation.
+Signature used for alert generation consists of multiple information such as type of malicious activity (eg. Trojan activity), malware family information (if available), MITRE ATT&CK mapping (if available), short explanation on possible type of malicious activity (for eg. ‘SLR Alert – Possible RuRat checking XML elements).

-Use case 2: A system which takes as input alerts from multiple devices and generates as output a graph highlighting  “collection of events” within and across log types and assigns severity score to each graph, can help in event prioritization to analysts.
+**Use case 2:** A system which takes as input alerts from multiple devices and generates as output a graph highlighting  “collection of events” within and across log types and assigns severity score to each graph, can help in event prioritization to analysts.

+- **Host logs**: ComputerName (identified for the host), user id, group id, ip, port, type of event (eg. An account failed to log on)  -user name is correct but the password is wrong), object type (for ex.
+Logon type 3 – Network) etc.

 Motivating Example: For a start, we can consider network logs and host logs as the data sources.
 The information available in each of the logs consists of :

-**Network logs** : Timestamp when alert was generated, device name, source and destination IP and ports, signature used for alert generation.
-Signature used for alert generation consists of multiple information such as type of malicious activity (eg. Trojan activity), malware family information (if available), MITRE ATT&CK mapping (if available), short explanation on possible type of malicious activity (for eg. ‘SLR Alert – Possible RuRat checking XML elements).

-**Host logs**: ComputerName (identified for the host), user id, group id, ip, port, type of event (eg. An account failed to log on)  -user name is correct but the password is wrong), object type (for ex.
-Logon type 3 – Network) etc.

 ------

-### Program Design
+### Program/System Design

-#### SIEM-Graph(case-subgraph display page) design
+#### SIEM-Graph Page UI Design

+The SIEM graph page contents two areas: graph display area on the left and information view + control area on the right.

-**Page View:**
+**Web Page View:**

 ![](doc/img/main_1.png)